maxveldink/openfeature-sdk-sorbet/README.md

 ```

 By inheriting from the `OpenFeature::Provider` class, Sorbet will indicate what methods it's expecting and what their type signatures should be.

+##### A note on `initialize` versus `init`

+The Ruby `initialize` method is the best place to do any direct construction logic for an object, such as setting configuration values. `init` is called by OpenFeature when setting a provider and is the best place to make any HTTP requests, establish persistent connections, or any other connection logic that could potentially fail.
+By the end of this method, `@status` must be set to either `Ready` or `Error`.

 ## Development